grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 "Oh, I believe in the chaos," said Percy, "I just don't believe it comes up in my fucking favor."

-Miss Mai grinned a gapped-toothed smile.
+Miss Mai grinned a smile that included only a limited number of mangled teeth.
 "I think I can work with such a person.
 Can I encourage you to join me in my office to discuss the details of the offer I have for you?
-It's...not really fit for public spaces."
+It is...not really fit for public spaces."

 "Miss Mai, nothing would please me more than to learn about this fucking opportunity."
 Percy put down the box of clamps and noticed that the shopkeeper watched her do so.